 As Cain says, 9 CIRCLES is not about war or Iraq, but the journey of a man discovering himself within the environment of war.
 His journey takes him from darkness to an even blacker dark, before emerging into a blinding light of human understanding that he had never thought possible.
 It is a trying journey, yet transcendent, too – for the young man, for his military colleagues, and for us.

 But the best part is that, along the way, while this mysterious and ever-engaging story unfolds, many probing questions and ideas are interrogated along the way: that’s the Bill Cain guarantee.
 He will not quit until we’ve had the distinct pleasure of considering all angles of the event.
 (And speaking of angles, this play has transferred very nicely to video format.)
-When I picked up his play to read for the first time, it remained clutched in my hand till the last page was turned.
+When I picked up Bill’s play to read for the first time, it remained clutched in my hand until the last page was turned.
 I hope it has the power to grab you, too.

 Tickets for 9 CIRCLES are now on sale at https://nextact.org/shows/9-circles/?tickets.
 All active service members and veterans are offered $5 tickets to any performance of 9 CIRCLES.
 Use the code MILVET5 at checkout to redeem this offer.
 Discount does not include service or processing fees.